Canto VII Literary Map of Exeter & Devon connection: Westward Ho!; Charles Kingsley, Rudyard Kipling

 when upon the sound, he spied a blossom

-There is much to be won and witnessed
+There is much to be won or witnessed

 Documentary photograph by Roger Deakins for the Beaford Archive © Beaford Arts.